-As you can see in the image above, shortbread ingredients are simple and I bet you have them at home right now.
+As you can see in the image below, shortbread ingredients are simple and I bet you have them at home right now.

 The original trinity of ingredients is butter, flour, and sugar.

 Most recipes nowadays usually include some salt to enhance the flavors.
 This recipe today uses powdered sugar for the dough and a small amount of granulated sugar for sprinkling the shortbread before baking; it creates a crunchy crust and a nice, golden color.